 Movements in market interest rates affect the amount and timing of cash flows for TRE and the fair value of fixed income securities.
 As interest rates rise, the fair value of fixed income portfolios declines and conversely, as interest rates decline, their fair value rises.
-To minimise this risk, TRE's investment manager adheres to the investment guidelines established by the Board which align with TRE's investment strategy and TransRe's overall objectives.
-As mentioned, the impact of interest rate risk on the investment portfolio has substantially reduced as a result of the portfolio de-risking process.
+To minimise this risk, TRE's investment manager adheres to the investment guidelines established by the Board which align with the investment strategy and TransRe's overall objectives.
+The impact of interest rate risk on the short-term fixed income investment portfolio is therefore limited.